E pluribus unum

-E pluribus unum (/iː ˈplɝɪbəs ˈuːnəm/ ee-_-PLUR-ih-bəs-_-OO-nəm, /la-x-classic/, /la/) (out of many, one, or 'one out of many) is a traditional motto of the United States, appearing on the Great Seal along with Annuit cœptis (Latin for he approves the undertaking) and Novus ordo seclorum (Latin for new order of the ages) which appear on the reverse of the Great Seal; its inclusion on the seal was suggested by Pierre Eugene du Simitiere and approved in an act of the Congress of the Confederation in 1782.
+E pluribus unum (/iː ˈplʊrɪbəs ˈuːnəm/ ee-_-PLUURR-ih-bəs-_-OO-nəm, /la-x-classic/, /la/) (out of many, one, or 'one out of many') is a traditional motto of the United States, appearing on the Great Seal along with Annuit cœptis (Latin for [He] favors [our] undertakings) and Novus ordo seclorum (Latin for new order of the ages) which appear on the reverse of the Great Seal; its inclusion on the seal was suggested by Pierre Eugene du Simitiere and approved in an act of the Congress of the Confederation in 1782.
 While its status as national motto was for many years unofficial, E pluribus unum was still considered the de facto motto of the United States from its early history.
 Eventually, the U.S. Congress passed an act in 1956 (H. J. Resolution 396), adopting "In God We Trust" as the official motto.

 That the phrase E pluribus unum has thirteen letters makes its use symbolic of the original Thirteen Colonies which rebelled against the rule of the Kingdom of Great Britain and became the first thirteen states, represented today as the thirteen stripes on the American flag.

 Original 1776 design for the Great Seal by Pierre Eugene du Simitiere.
-The shields with 13 initials of the colonies surrounding symbols for the six origin nations England (rose), Scotland (thistle), Ireland (harp), Holland (the Netherlands) (lion), France (fleur-de-lis), and Germany (eagle) linked together with motto.
+The shields with 13 initials of the colonies surrounding symbols for the six origin nations: England (rose), Scotland (thistle), Ireland (harp), France (fleur-de-lis), Holland (lion) and Germany (eagle) linked together with motto.

 The meaning of the phrase originated from the concept that out of the union of the original Thirteen Colonies emerged a new single nation.
 It is emblazoned across the scroll and clenched in the eagle's beak on the Great Seal of the United States.